paxdev/paxdev.github.io/_posts/2020-05-20-git-aliases.md

   Usage `git get-clean-master`.

-  Note the `-e .vs/` is a Visual Studio only workaround for some files that Visual Studio takes an exclusive lock on and cannot be deleted without closing Visual Studio.
+  Note the `-e .vs/` ignores a folder Visual Studio takes an exclusive lock on, so some files cannot be deleted without closing Visual Studio.
 Omit this part if you don't use Visual Studio.

 * **Getting latest from `master` into branch**